MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/smb-article-template.md

 - Adm_TOC
 ms.custom: AdminSurgePortfolio     # (Optional) To help with reporting, always include AdminSurgePortfolio for SMB admin articles search.appverid: MET150            # (Optional) Use MET150 if you want the article to show up in Minimaven in the admin center
-description: "Brief summary of article here"   # (Optional) Helps with SEO.
+description: "Brief summary of article here"   # (Required) Important for SEO.
 Recommended character length is 120-158 characters.
 ---

 # Title